inab/oeb_general_docs/concepts/2_platform.rst

 When it comes to tools, we manage three main concepts:

--  Tools: abstract notion of a given research software, as a computational solution that has been implemented and given an identity name by its author/s.
+-  Tool: abstract notion of a given research software, as a computational solution that has been implemented and given an identity name by its author/s.

--  Instances: an specific materialization of a tool.
+-  Instance: an specific materialization of a tool.
 Instancies of the same tool might vary in the way the users interact wiht it (e.g. command-line applications, web applications, libraires), availability (e.g. desktop and/or web applications) or differences in the code